 Getting Started with Windows Forms Syntax Editor

-2 Nov 20226 minutes to read
+17 Jul 20267 minutes to read

-This section explains how to create an interactive code editor application like Microsoft Visual Studio Editor by using the EditControl.
+This section explains how to create an interactive code editor application like the Microsoft Visual Studio Editor by using the EditControl.

 Assembly deployment

-Refer to NuGet Packages to learn how to install nuget packages in a Windows Forms application.
+Refer to NuGet Packages to learn how to install NuGet packages in a Windows Forms application.

 Adding EditControl via designer